otakustay/react-diff-view/README.md

 ## Customize styles

-The basic theme of `react-diff-view` is simply "picked" from github, with some additional colors for column diffs, the style is bundled with js using [style-loader](https://github.com/webpack-contrib/style-loader) by default, if you want to separate the style, you can build it from the `src` folder, [webpack's `resolve.aliases` configuration](https://webpack.js.org/configuration/resolve/#resolve-alias) can help to archive this.
+The basic theme of `react-diff-view` is simply "picked" from github, with some additional colors for column diffs, the style is located at [`react-diff-view/style/index.css`](https://unpkg.com/browse/react-diff-view/style/index.css), you can simply import this file in your project.

 ### CSS variables